 I am an executive coach, motivational speaker, senior corporate trainer & English Announcer with the Overseas Division of All India Radio.
 I was also the youngest communication instructor of the award-winning all-women cabin crew of India’s largest airline.
-After years of professional experience in corporate India, I founded the Height Training(an executive coaching and mentoring brand).

 My childhood dream